 Is it the Best Grocery Rewards card?
 Comparison vs. the Blue Cash Everyday® Card from American Express

 How would the results of the card fare against another grocery rewards card without an annual fee?
 The best I’ve seen in the category is actually the sister card of this one – the Blue Cash Everyday® Card from American Express (check out my review).
-That card offers 3% cash back on US supermarket purchases, 2% on US gas stations & select US department stores, and 1% on other purchases – without no annual fee.
+That card offers 3% cash back on US supermarket purchases, 2% on US gas stations & select US department stores, and 1% on other purchases – with no annual fee.

-If your annual grocery purchases are in line with the averages I’ve highlighted here, the Blue Cash Preferred Card from American Express will result in the most net cash back, despite the $75 annual fee.
-I’ve signed up.
+If your annual grocery purchases are in line with the averages I’ve highlighted here, the Blue Cash Preferred Card from American Express will result in the most net cash back, despite the $95 annual fee.